Towards Understanding the Generalizability of Delayed Stochastic Gradient Descent: Introduction

 This paper is devoted to understanding the effect of asynchronous delays on the generalization error of the delayed stochastic gradient descent algorithm.
 We focus on a convex quadratic optimization problem, which is a fundamental and critical topic in the ML community.
-Empirical evidence demonstrates that the local regions around the minimum of non-convex deep neural networks are usually convex \citep{li2018visualizing}, and utilizing local quadratic approximations around the minimum is a fruitful way to study the behavior of deep neural networks \citep{jacot2018neural, ma2018power, he2019control, zou2021benign}.
+Empirical evidence demonstrates that the local regions around the minimum of non-convex deep neural networks are usually convex \cite{li2018visualizing}, and utilizing local quadratic approximations around the minimum is a fruitful way to study the behavior of deep neural networks \cite{jacot2018neural, ma2018power, he2019control, zou2021benign}.
 In this study, we investigate the data-dependent average stability of delayed SGD to estimate the generalization error of the algorithm.
 Recursive sequences related to the algorithmic stability are established for the quadratic optimization problem.
 It is worth noting that the established recursive property takes the form of an equational relation.
 Consequently, we utilize these sequences as coefficients to construct the corresponding generating functions for analysis, yielding tighter generalization error bounds.
-Our contributions are summarized as follows. \begin{itemize} \item We provide sharper upper bounds on the generalization error of the delayed stochastic gradient descent algorithm.
+Our contributions are summarized as follows.

+\begin{itemize} \item We provide sharper upper bounds on the generalization error of the delayed stochastic gradient descent algorithm.
 By studying the average stability of the delayed gradient algorithm using generating functions, we derive generalization results.
 Our findings indicate that asynchronous delays can reduce the generalization error at appropriate learning rates.

-\item For the convex quadratic problem, we present the upper generalization error bound of $\tilde{\mathcal{O}}(\frac{T-\tau}{n\tau})$ for delayed SGD with delay $\tau$.
-When the quadratic function is strongly convex, we derive the generalization error bound $\tilde{\mathcal{O}}(\frac{1}{n})$ that is independent of iteration numbers $T$.\footnote{Notation $\mathcal{O}$ represents hiding constants, and tilde $\tilde{\mathcal{O}}$ hides both constants and polylogarithmic factors of $\tau$.}
+\item For the convex quadratic problem, we present the upper generalization error bound of $\widetilde{\mathcal{O}}(\frac{T-\tau}{n\tau})$ for delayed SGD with delay $\tau$.
+When the quadratic function is strongly convex, we derive the generalization error bound $\widetilde{\mathcal{O}}(\frac{1}{n})$ that is independent of iteration numbers $T$.\footnote{Notation $\mathcal{O}$ represents hiding constants, and tilde $\widetilde{\mathcal{O}}$ hides both constants and polylogarithmic factors of $\tau$.}